 Time To Be Real

 Reality check: perfection is not something we can achieve as humans.
-I don’t mean that you can’t but other amazing people can do it.
+I don’t mean that you can’t do it but other amazing people can.
 None of us can.
 Not one.
 Perfectionism is about trying to win the approval of others and that’s never a good plan.

-Sign up for your free Relaxed Homeschool Planning Guide here and I’ll walk you through all the steps to easing your load.
+Buy the Relaxed Homeschool Planning Guide and I’ll walk you through all the steps to easing your load.

 Protect Your Time

 Want to know the fastest way to become overwhelmed?
 Overcrowd your calendar.
 Seriously.
 Trying to juggle a million appointments and activities on top of school and house work will leave you just hoping to keep your head above water.
 Ask me how I know!
 Our time is valuable.
 We need to treat it that way.
 If you’re feeling overwhelmed it’s time to clear some things off your schedule.

 Here’s how we’re going to start.
 I want you to write down every commitment you have outside of school and house work.
 Consider ‘school’ to be only the work that is one of your top 3 priorities.
 Any activities you do outside of your top priorities (even if they are educational) go on the list.
 Church, sports, lessons, etc. Write them all down.